EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models: Preliminaries

 \modelname is designed to facilitate full-duplex, personalized chat for lifelong-deployed omnimodal models.
-As a first step, we focus on the case where there is only one active speaker at a time, leaving the more complex cocktail party problem \cite{cocktail} for future work.
-In this setting, in each time step $t$, the main dialog model $F$ takes as input (listening) audio $a_t$, video $v_t$, and optionally textual input $l_t$, together with the user profile $p_t$ and reference information $c_t$.\footnote{The time step $t$ can be a time index corresponding to real time.
-For example, RoboEgo \cite{roboego} runs for 12.5 steps to generate 1 second of speech.} It generates a personalized response $r_t$:
+As a first step, we focus on the case where there is only one active speaker at a time, leaving the more complex cocktail party problem \citep{cocktail} for future work.
+In this setting, in each time step $t$, the main dialog model $F$ takes two additional inputs: the user profile $p_t$, and reference information $c_t$:

-Here, $p_t$ and $c_t$ are commonly referred to as the \textit{context} or \textit{short-term memory} in current literature, typically delivered to $F$ as part of its input sequence and Transformer KV-cache \cite{vaswani2017attention,flashattention}.
+Here, $p_t$ and $c_t$ are encoded in the text channel, commonly referred to as the \textit{context} or \textit{short-term memory} in current literature, delivered to $F$ as part of its KV-cache \citep{vaswani2017attention,flashattention}.